Legal Help for Nursing Home Residents with COVID-19

 Nursing homes have legal obligations to protect both their patients and personnel from harm.
 The Centers for Disease Control (CDC) has laid out guidelines and procedures specifically for nursing homes to follow to help mitigate the risk and slow the spread of the novel coronavirus.
 These guidelines include recommendations to reduce or completely restrict visitation and to test all faculty and staff for COVID-19.
 Nursing homes were also instructed to institute an Infection Prevention and Control program (IPC) and have at least one healthcare professional on staff with IPC experience.
 Following proper safety protocols saves lives and the death of your loved one could have been prevented.

 We have filed and won cases that cover a wide range of nursing home abuse and neglect claims.
 Nursing home abuse takes many forms.
 In some cases, a resident is neglected because there is not enough staff due to a nursing home’s desire to cut costs.
 It is unfortunate but true that some nursing homes put profit above their patients.
 Furthermore, many elderly experiences a decline in cognition, and this fact is exploited by those seeking to financially prey off the elderly.
 Another major category of nursing home cases we handle involves the physical abuse of elders by caretakers.
-If a loved one is hurt, contracted illness, or financially and physically exploited we are here to get justice on your behalf.
+If an elderly loved one is hurt, contracted illness, or financially and physically exploited we are here to get justice on your behalf.
 While nothing can bring back a lost family member, we will hold those responsible accountable for their actions.

 How COVID-19 has affected the elderly in nursing homes